helidon-io/helidon/docs/mp/jwt.md

 ## Overview

-JSON Web Tokens (JWT) are an open, industry standard [(RFC 7519)](https://datatracker.ietf.org/doc/html/rfc7519) method for representing claims securely between two parties.
+JSON Web Tokens (JWT) are an open, industry standard [(RFC 7519)][rfc-7519] method for representing claims securely between two parties.

 JSON Web Token defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
 With JWT Auth you can integrate security features such as single sign on into your Helidon MP applications.

 ## Maven Coordinates

-To enable JWT Authentication, either add a dependency on the [helidon-microprofile bundle](introduction.md) or add the following dependency to your project’s `pom.xml` (see [Managing Dependencies](../managing-dependencies.md)).
+To enable JWT Authentication, either add a dependency on the [helidon-microprofile bundle][helidon-microprofile-bundle] or add the following dependency to your project’s `pom.xml` (see [Managing Dependencies][managing-dependencies]).

 ```xml [pom.xml]
 <dependency>